Skip to main content

 func (s *Session) GetUDPProxy() string

 SetProxy("") flips the session back to direct.
-The split TCP/UDP proxy methods exist for when you want H1/H2 over an HTTP proxy and H3 over MASQUE.
+The split TCP/UDP proxy methods exist for the case where H1/H2 needs to go through an HTTP proxy while H3 goes through MASQUE.
 See Proxies overview.

 Header order